Gitlint is a git commit message linter written in python: it checks your commit messages for style.

 One downside to this approach is that you invoke gitlint once per commit vs. once per set of commits.

-This means you'll incur the gitlint startup time once per commit, making this approach rather slow if you want to
+This means you'll incur the gitlint startup time once per commit, making it rather slow if you want to

 lint a large set of commits.
 Always use